Apoptosis: Viral infection

 In order for apoptosis to occur within OROV, viral uncoating, viral internalization, along with the replication of cells is necessary.
 Apoptosis in some viruses is activated by extracellular stimuli.
 However, studies have demonstrated that the OROV infection causes apoptosis to be activated through intracellular stimuli and involves the mitochondria.

 Many viruses encode proteins that can inhibit apoptosis.
 Several viruses encode viral homologs of Bcl-2.
 These homologs can inhibit proapoptotic proteins such as BAX and BAK, which are essential for the activation of apoptosis.
 Examples of viral Bcl-2 proteins include the Epstein-Barr virus BHRF1 protein and the adenovirus E1B 19K protein.
 Some viruses express caspase inhibitors that inhibit caspase activity and an example is the CrmA protein of cowpox viruses.
 Whilst a number of viruses can block the effects of TNF and Fas.
 For example, the M-T2 protein of myxoma viruses can bind TNF preventing it from binding the TNF receptor and inducing a response.
 Furthermore, many viruses express p53 inhibitors that can bind p53 and inhibit its transcriptional transactivation activity.
 As a consequence, p53 cannot induce apoptosis, since it cannot induce the expression of proapoptotic proteins.
 The adenovirus E1B-55K protein and the hepatitis B virus HBx protein are examples of viral proteins that can perform such a function.

 Viruses can remain intact from apoptosis in particular in the latter stages of infection.
 They can be exported in the apoptotic bodies that pinch off from the surface of the dying cell, and the fact that they are engulfed by phagocytes prevents the initiation of a host response.
 This favours the spread of the virus.
+Prions can cause apoptosis in neurons.